-VALDOSTA — Valdosta State University has welcomed more than six percent of its Class of Fall 2018 into the 1906 Society.
+VALDOSTA — Valdosta State University is proud to welcome 161 members of its Class of Fall 2019 into the 1906 Society.

 The 1906 Society is a student giving organization that is dedicated to the continued growth and development of VSU through individual gifts from graduating seniors and graduate students who want to protect and nurture their alma mater’s tradition of academic, creative, athletic, research, and service excellence on campus, in the community, and around the world.
 It was founded in 2006, the university’s centennial year.

 “The importance of alumni giving to the mission of VSU cannot be overstated,” said John Crawford, vice president for University Advancement and chief executive officer of VSU Foundation Inc. “Each graduate of VSU has benefitted in some way because of the generosity of someone who came before them.”

 Membership in the 1906 Society is open to any graduating students who want to help ensure that future generations of Blazers are given the same opportunities for learning and personal growth that they enjoyed during their time at VSU.
 Donations of any size are welcome.
 However, graduates are encouraged to give at least $19.06 in commemoration of the university’s founding.